krystalcode/drupal8-entity-sync/README.md

 This module provides a framework to sync entities to and from remote systems.

 - Defines an EntitySyncFrom service that syncs entities from remote services to Drupal.
-  - Syncs entities via hook_cronapi.
+  - Provides the ability to sync a list of entities or a specific entity given an entity ID.
   - Entities to sync are defined by allowing modules to subscribe to the SyncEntityTypes event.
 - Defines an EntitySyncTo service that syncs entities from Drupal to remote services.